OpenUAS/drone-book/src/bmp-from-bluepill.md

 ## Flashing Firmware

-Now you can disconnect the USB-to-UART adapter from the Blue Pill and your PC.
-The firmware will be flashed through USB port:
+Now you can disconnect the USB-to-UART connect wires from the Blue Pill.
+Unplug also the USB-to-UART adaper from your PC.

+The actual BMP firmware will be flashed through USB port of the BluePill via:

 ```shell
 $ dfu-util -d 1d50:6018,:6017 -s 0x08002000:leave -D src/blackmagic.bin